 The Florida Project is hard to sit through, because the viewer remains in constant fear that tragedy is close at hand and this young girl’s jaded kind of innocence will be shattered forever.
 Lady Bird sends the opposite message, and I wonder if that is why so many viewers loved the movie.
 Right now, we are starving for happy endings, and Lady Bird promises something like that, although her struggles are far from resolved at the film’s close.

-According to news reports, Greta Gerwig also attended a Catholic girls’ high school in Sacramento, though she is not Catholic.
+Greta Gerwig also attended a Catholic girls’ high school in Sacramento, though she is not Catholic.
 That makes this beautiful, painful film about a teenager who wants to be loved unconditionally all the more fascinating.